cranedroesch/panelNNET_preCpp/README.md

 7. Implement convolutional neural nets with weight sharing

 8. Verbose output should give information about mean and sd of activations, to monitor saturation

+9. Add option to include validation set, tracked in terms of MSE when verbose set to TRUE

+10. VCV should account for effective degrees of freedom, not raw DF